 Africa is a scar on the conscience of the world.
 Every year hundreds of thousands of Africans risk their life to get to Europe and out of poverty.
-The ones mainly benefitting are the people smugglers who pack them onto boats that are not seaworthy.
-This year 2,814 have already died, according to the UNHCR.
+The ones mainly benefitting are the people smugglers who pack them into boats that are not seaworthy.
 It’s consequently essential that we enable Africans to get a better life at home.
 The World Economic Forum looks at how that can be done in this short video:

 Paying for a dream

 Many Africans who have managed to get to Europe to claim asylum are economic migrants and their applications hence don’t succeed.
 They have paid, or owe, thousands of dollars to people smugglers who told them that when they get to Europe they will get a job, house, car and a lot of money.
 It’s easy for us to say they should have understood it was too good to be true and that they could easily have googled and discovered that they were being taken for a ride.
 Don’t forget that we are literate and educated.
 And American readers should reflect on the fact that their forefathers decided to go to the US for the same reasons Africans come to Europe today.
 They also paid for a passage hoping to make a better life in the new world.

 We really need to make life better for Africans in Africa.
 And the smartest way of doing so is enabling them to trade themselves out of poverty.
 So the sooner Western agricultural subsidies are abolished the better.
 For Europe it would save billions of dollars that are now being spent on African asylum seekers hoping to get out of poverty.